Back to Blog

 External SEO: Targeting Problem-Solving Keywords

 Many developers focus only on App Store Optimization (ASO) within the CWS search bar.
 However, true scale and brand awareness come when a user searches for a problem on Google and your extension ranks right alongside established websites and software platforms.
+For a complete internal store ranking guide, see Chrome Web Store SEO: Complete Ranking Guide for 2025.
 Your primary goal is to capture this high-intent traffic before the user even enters the store.

 To achieve this, you must apply traditional SEO principles to your CWS listing.
 Start by moving beyond your extension's brand name and targeting the problem it solves.
 If your extension summarizes articles, your primary keyword is not "SuperSummarizer."
 It's "article summary tool" or "summarize webpage extension."
 You must integrate these high-intent keywords naturally into your Title and Short Description within the CWS listing editor.